khanmahmood1/Weather_App/README.md

 Here's what my code does:
 - It shows a screen where you choose an Indian state.
-- you can also type manually your city, state names like London, Mumbai, California tec.
+- you can also type manually your city, state names like London, Mumbai, California etc.
 - When you click "Done," it asks the internet for that state's weather.
 - Then, it displays the weather information like sunny or rainy, temperature, and air pressure.